 The goal of the Yale Scientific Teaching Course is to improve undergraduate science education by training a new generation of scientific teachers to bring the spirit and rigor of research into the undergraduate classroom.

-The Yale Center for Teaching and Learning offered two Scientific Teaching Courses during the 2016-2017 academic year for graduate students and postdocs at Yale:
+The Yale Center for Teaching and Learning will offer two Scientific Teaching Courses during the 2017-2018 academic year for graduate students and postdocs at Yale:

 Instructor: Rona Ramos & Kaury Kucera

 Course: BBS 879: Theory and Practice of Scientific Teaching for Life Scientists (Spring 2018 noncredit graduate course)

 Location: Medical School - Room TBD

 *Please check back this summer for updates on 2017-2018 course locations and times and for information about how to apply.*

 - Training in tested and documented teaching strategies for STEM courses

 - Transcript notation (for graduate students) and C.V. language (for all)

 - Academic professional development (e.g. peer-reviewed teaching statement)